Gingivectomy And Gum Contouring Explained

 - List medications, allergies and medical conditions that may affect healing

-- Ask whether Gum Contouring will be combined with other dental work and how this changes timing
+- Ask whether gum contouring will be combined with other dental work and how this affects timing

 Before The Procedure